The Era of Early Dominion

 Defining Traits

-- Attempted civil uprisings occur throughout multiple provinces as decentralization accelerates.
+- Attempted civil uprisings empire-wide.

 The Era of Fracture